srobo/docs/simulator/simulator_programming.md

 information about other objects within the simulation.
 This simulates the system of fiducial markers which the physical robot's camera can detect.

-The information returned by the simulated vision API is similar to the physical robot's [vision API](/docs/programming/vision/), however there are a number of differences as are noted in the vision docs.
+The simulated vision system matches the physical robot's [vision API]({{ site.baseurl }}/programming/vision/), with small differences as noted in the vision docs.

 ## Simulated Time